sumanbiswas7/serverless-api-template/README.md

 2. Run npm install to install all dependencies
 3. Run npm run dev to start the development server and watch for real-time changes
 4. Make any necessary changes to the code
-5. Deploy to AWS Lambda using the instructions provided by Amazon
+5. Deploy to AWS Lambda using the instructions provided

 ## Dependencies

 - Node.js
-- Express
+- Apollo Server
-- AWS SDK for JavaScript
+- Serverless
 - AWS Lambda

 ## Deployment